 Off-Camera Flash Kit – List of items you need to buy.
 My interest in artificial light started with Sigma EF-500 DG ST ETTL II, fully automated low end flash which stoped working after I upgraded my camera to 50D (usuall compatibility issue with third party flashes).

 It allows people to capture moments in time for the purpose of keeping, documenting, sharing, protecting and story telling.
 Regardless of the type of photography you choose to focus on, Photofocus is here as a helpful and educational resource for the aspiring and professional photographer.
 Our goal is to assist in your success as an artist.
 This “blogazine” only provides content from the most accomplished photographers, unique artists and recognized business leaders in the photo industry.

 Understanding camera lenses can help add more creative control to digital photography.

 Choosing the right lens for the task can become a complex trade-off between cost, size, weight, lens speed and image quality.
 This tutorial aims to improve understanding by providing an introductory overview of concepts relating to image quality, focal length, perspective, prime vs. zoom lenses and aperture or f-number.
-All but the simplest cameras contain lenses which are actually comprised of several "lens elements. "
+All but the simplest cameras contain lenses which are actually comprised of several "lens elements.

-How to increase your available light | Lighting Lesson 1.
+How to increase your available light.
 Pro photo life professional photography blog - digital photography tips for amateur and aspiring professional photographers.
 Portraits.
 Macro photography.
 Rick Sammon's Top Ten Digital Photography Tips.
 DSLR Tips: Latest DSLR Workshops, Tips and Tutorials.
 DSLR Tips Workshop: How to blur water for a creative effect.
 DSLR Tips Workshop: How to blur water for a creative effect When it comes to photographing moving subjects, you’d naturally assume freezing the action would give the best result.

 DSLR Tips: DSLR Lens Buying Guide - focal length and coverage.
 DSLR Tips Lens buying guide The DSLR factor One crucial point to note is the above focal lengths and rules only apply to DSLRs with full-frame sensors, or older 35mm film models.

 The vast majority of DSLRs however have physically smaller sensors which crop the field of view and effectively multiply the focal length by between 1.5 and two times.
 So-called ‘cropped’ models from Nikon, Sony and Pentax effectively multiply focal lengths by 1.5 times.
 Cropped models from Canon effectively multiply by 1.6x, while any DSLR based on the Four Thirds standard by Olympus or Panasonic, effectively multiply by two times.

 If you're looking for recommendations for specific brands, feel free to jump straight to my guides on buying the best Canon lenses, best Nikon lenses and best Micro Four Thirds lenses.
 If you'd like to understand more about different types of lenses and how they're described, you're already on the right page.
 The joy of owning a DSLR or mirror-less system camera is the ability to change lenses.